Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Mat ern on spheres

 Note that $x-y\coloneqq \theta_x-\theta_y~\mod{1}$ for $x=e^{2\pi i\theta_x}$ and $y=e^{2\pi i\theta_y}$.
 Therefore, the Mat\'ern covariogram is ``stationary'' with respect to this group addition instead of the standard addition in Euclidean space.
 The corresponding spectral density is given by

 In particular, when $\nu=1/2$, the covariogram and spectral densities admit simple forms:

-Figure~\ref{fig:Mat1/2_S1} depicts a covariogram with $\nu=1/2$, $\alpha=2$, and $\sigma^2=1$.
-Note that $|x-y|=1/2$ means that $x$ and $y$ are antipodal points, hence the correlation reaches the minimum.
-Figure~\ref{fig:S1_simulation} shows a set of simulated $Z$'s with different $\alpha$.
-It is clear that the smaller $\alpha$, the smoother the field is since the correlation grows larger.
+Figure~1(a) depicts a covariogram with $\nu=1/2$, $\alpha=2$, and $\sigma^2=1$.
+Note that $|x-y|=1/2$ means that $x$ and $y$ are antipodal points so the correlation attains a minimum.
+Figure~1(b) shows a set of simulated $Z$'s with different values of $\alpha$.
+It is clear that the smaller values of $\alpha$ generate smoother random fields as the correlation grows larger.

 \begin{corollary} Let $\nu=1/2$, then $P_{1}\equiv P_{2}$ if and only if $\sigma_1^2\alpha_1 \tanh(\alpha_1/2)=\sigma_2^2\alpha_2 \tanh(\alpha_2/2)$, so neither $\sigma^2$ nor $\alpha$ can be consistently estimated. \end{corollary}